hoanhan101/hraft/PROPOSAL.md

 > Can also use the name of a node, instead of its host?

 > How to make configurations dynamic?
-For example: name, type, health check
+For example: name, type, health checking
 > interval?

 > `-r server -c list` should also update as changes are made: name, status,